By Dawneen Boyle

 Here is how I reconciled the issue of costs.
 People think that if they hire a professional, they are going to be charged a fee and this money could best go to the beneficiaries; in this case, the three boys.
 But when my advisor explained the fees to me, I was surprised at how modest they were.
 The fact the estate was settled quickly and efficiently by professionals may have even saved money for the estate.

 I have two siblings and as sometimes happens, there is usually one person who will do more of the work.
 Ask any professional and they've seen this over and over again.
 So we're hiring a professional.
 We're going to all be sitting on one side of the table and the agent for executor that we hire will be on the other.
 My siblings and I have a good relationship, and I would not want anything to change that situation.

 What about my own estate?

-Of course, my husband is my executor and I am his, but should we be unable to act, I have already named Estate & Trust Services and my children to act on the death of the survivor of my husband and me.
+Of course, my husband is my executor and I am his, but should we be unable to act, I have already named Royal Trust and my children to act on the death of the survivor of my husband and me.
 I want my children to be involved more from an awareness perspective, but I don't expect them to know what to do.
 It is such an emotional time, it really isn't a time to worry about filing for probate, completing an estate information return, tax returns and eventually clearance certificates….on top of clearing and selling our home!

 Making the right decision